 Establishing who is at fault in the case of a rideshare scooter accident will depend almost entirely on the cause of the accident and effective notifications from the company to the riders regarding safe practices.
 Using the helmet example, if a rider doesn’t own a helmet, isn’t provided with a helmet, and has no knowledge that they need one, then the onus is on the company.
 On the other hand, if helmets are provided and riders are reminded to wear them each time they book a ride, the onus may be on the rider.

 Another issue is if a rider causes an accident with another vehicle or a pedestrian.
 What happens if the rider doesn’t have insurance?
 In this situation, the companies distributing the scooters may also face exposure to a personal injury lawsuit.
 They provided vehicles to people without necessarily checking their driving history, without making sure they know the rules of the road for scooters, and arguably without working with the city to prevent transit hazards.

 There’s no question: if the scooters are used there will be an accident.
 Who would be responsible for that accident, is as uncertain as ever.
 The temporary removal of the scooters will give Miami-Dade County a bit of time to create legislation, but how long they can keep the scooters out if the city is questionable.

 If you or someone you know have been injured in an accident involving a rideshare bike or scooter, Aigen Injury Law, is here to assist you.
-Please do not hesitate to call our law firm directly at (305) 533-1600 or you can submit an online FREE CASE REVIEW.
+Please do not hesitate to submit an online FREE CASE REVIEW.
 At Aigen Law Firm, an experienced lawyer is available 24 hours a day, seven days a week working on behalf of victims who suffer injuries or death from all types of accidents.
 We offer a free consultation for your personal injury case and there is no fee unless we recover for you.